 - From the Firmware tab, select a firmware file.
-To import a firmware file, see "Importing files to the resource library" on page 70. - From the Apps tab, select one or more applications to deploy.
-For more information, see "Creating an applications package" on page 69.
+If multiple versions of the same firmware are present in a configuration, only the higher firmware version is considered during conformance and enforcement.
+To import a firmware file, see "Importing files to the resource library" on page 69. - From the Apps tab, select one or more applications to deploy.
+For more information, see "Creating an applications package" on page 68.